Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Different Types of Eating Disorders

-Shanghai Yangpu District Central Hospital did multiple studies on the lifetime prevalence of eating disorders, the results are shown in the infographic below.
-The lifetime prevalence of eating disorders is the proportion of the population that at some point in their life has experienced an ED.
+Shanghai Yangpu District Central Hospital did multiple studies on the lifetime prevalence of eating disorders.
+The results are shown in the infographic below.
+The lifetime prevalence of eating disorders indicates the proportion of the population who, at some point in their life, has experienced an ED.

 infographic illustrates lifetime prevalence of eating disorders